haskelash/haskelash.github.io/_posts/2016-09-30-detecting-changes-in-a-uiview's-frame-or-bounds.md

 twitter_text:
 ---

 Often you need to detect when a custom view's `frame` or `bounds` is about to change or just did change.
 To do this, you can override the `frame` or `bounds` variables.
-Thenk, in curly braces, add two methods called `willSet` and `didSet`.
+Then, in curly braces, add two methods called `willSet` and `didSet`.
 Inside these methods you can access arguements called `newValue` and `oldValue`, respectively.
 You can also access the current value of `frame` or `bounds` from within both of these methods via their normal variable names.

 {% highlight swift %}
 class SomeSubview: UIView {